-(\$ in millions) 2005 2005 2005 2005 2004 2003 Revenues \$ 352 \$ 329 \$ 329
+(\$ in millions) 2005 2004 2003 Revenues \$352 \$329 \$329

 In December 2000, we acquired 120 Courtyard by Marriott hotels through the Courtyard joint venture, an unconsolidated joint venture with an affiliate of Host Marriott, and we and Host Marriott owned equal shares in the joint venture.
 Prior to the formation of the Courtyard joint venture, Host Marriott was a general partner in the unconsolidated partnerships that owned the 120 Courtyard by Marriott hotels.
-During the 2005 second quarter, Sarofim Realty Advisors, on behalf of an institutional investor, completed the acquisition of a 75 percent interest in the Courtyard joint venture, and we signed new long-term management agreements with the joint venture.
+During the 2005 second quarter, Sarofim Realty Advisors, on behalf of an institutional investor, completed the acquisition of a 75 percent interest in the Courtyard joint venture.
 With the addition of the new equity, our interest in the joint venture has declined to approximately 21 percent and Host Marriott's interest declined to less than 4 percent.
 As part of the completed transaction, our mezzanine loan to the joint venture (including accrued interest) totaling approximately \$269 million was repaid.
 The transaction has accelerated the pace of reinventions and upgrades at the joint venture's 120 hotels.